 And for a growing number of organizations, a migration to the cloud ultimately means having a multi-cloud or hybrid cloud environment.
 This can result in a highly complex infrastructure, encompassing a variety of public cloud service providers and types of cloud services, and it can introduce a number of security risks.

 One of the early steps in addressing cybersecurity in a cloud-dominated environment should be to reduce complexity, Dickson said.
-IDC estimates that 80 percent of companies have more than one Infrastructure-as-a-Service (IaaS) provider, he said.
+IDC estimates that 80 percent of companies have more than one Infrastructure-as-a-Service (IaaS)

 Many organizations are using multiple software-as-a-service (SaaS) and platform-as-a-service (PaaS) offerings from different providers as well, as they look to reduce operating expenditures and gain greater agility in providing services to users and customers.